 Kanopy provides free online streaming of an extensive library of films and videos, including many works produced by Film Study Center fellows throughout its history.

 Applications for admission to the Critical Media Practice secondary field may be submitted to the CMP Program Coordinator twice a year on November 1 and April 1 or the first weekday following each deadline.
 Students must have successfully completed at least one core CMP course before applying, have lined up an initial CMP advisor, and submit a link to a media project they created.
-Students’ departmental advisor must also agree to and sign the application.
-SPRING 2020: the deadline to apply to CMP is extended to April 15.
+Students’ departmental advisors must also agree to and sign the application.

 CMP Application for admission into the secondary field (due November 1 or April 1)

 Capstone Application for approval of your capstone project by CMP (due at least two semesters before graduation)

 GSAS Secondary Field Graduation Petition to submit to the Office of the Registrar (due no later than the degree application deadline)